 However if you didn't convert your IRA to a Roth while the market was collapsing, you may have already recovered the value in your IRA due to the quick turnaround in the stock market.

-“Nevertheless, a Roth conversion in 2020 may still provide some tax benefits in relation to possible upcoming tax law changes," Wolberg said.
-“For instance, if Joe Biden is elected president, he and the Democratic Party have proposed to increase the top tax bracket from 37% to 39.6% for taxable income greater than $400,000.
+“Nevertheless, a Roth conversion in 2020 may still have provided some tax benefits in relation to possible upcoming tax law changes," Wolberg said.
+“For instance, with Joe Biden elected president, he and the Democratic Party have proposed to increase the top tax bracket from 37% to 39.6% for taxable income greater than $400,000.
 If you fall into the highest tax bracket and you convert your traditional IRA to a Roth IRA in 2020, prior to any tax law changes in 2021, you may be able to save almost 3 percent in taxes that you may have to pay if you convert in 2021 or thereafter under a new tax system."

 It is important to note that people in the top tax bracket likely aren't the only ones who could benefit from a Roth conversion this year.